csgsf/ee_forest_area_tracker/README.md

 This documentation relates to the OS tool - OSINT Burned Area Tracker.
 The tool has been created for researchers, investigators, and journalists to study areas which have been impacted by fires or the destruction of lands.

-While true color imagery (images of buildings or forests in their natural color) are widely used in open-source investigations, there is opportunity to use remote sensing data for more detailed investigation.
+While true color imagery (images of buildings or forests in their natural color) are widely used in open-source investigations, there are opportunities to use remote sensing data for more detailed investigations.

 With Google Earth Engine, investigators can make use of satellites' remote sensing data to study specific characteristic, such as vegatation, temperature, and changes in the built environment.